 We have found that the cause of the observed non-intuitive chirp dependence of the pump-probe signal is a peculiar carrier-density dependence of the pump-probe signal intensity obtained with the present experimental configuration.
-In Fig. 3, we plot the carrier-density dependence of the pump-probe signal intensity at large delays, which was measured using unchirped pump pulses.
-The signal intensities increase linearly to the carrier density for smaller values ($< 3 \times 10^{18} \text{ cm}^{-3}$) of carrier density, and decrease for larger values.
-Since the present sample had a thickness of about 10 μ m, which is much longer than the penetration length of resonant light, only the spectral portion of the probe pulse below the bandgap (& 868 nm) was detected.
+From the measurement of the carrier-density dependence of the pump-probe signal intensity at large delays using unchirped pump pulses, we observed that the signal intensities increase linearly to the carrier density for smaller values (< 3 x 10 cm-3) of carrier density, and decrease for larger values.
+Since the present sample had a thickness of about 10 μm, which is much larger than the penetration length of resonant light, only the spectral portion of the probe pulse below the bandgap was detected.
 Pump-probe measurements conducted under this condition probe the absorbance change in the Urbach tail spectral region of the sample.
 Most of the pump pulse energy is also absorbed by the sample of this thickness regardless of the chirp, and only the spatial distribution of carrier density depends on the chirp.
 When the carrier density is small, the measurement can detect the bleaching that is proportional to the carrier density.
 When the carrier density becomes larger, however, bandgap renormalization occurs, which will raise absorbance in the Urbach tail, leading to decrease in transmitted light intensity.
-The carrier density region where chirp dependence similar to that shown in Fig. 2 was observed almost agrees with that where pump-probe signal shows negative carrier-density dependence, as seen in Fig. 3.
-In this carrier density region, a pump-dump process occurs for negatively-chirped pump, which leads to more uniform distribution of carriers.
-When pumped by positively-chirped pump pulses, on the other hand, the effect of the pump-dump process is smaller, and the carrier density at the front surface becomes larger, resulting in increase in absorption of probe light due to bandgap renormalization.
-Decrease of signal intensity at $\phi_2 = 0$ suggests that there is a contribution from instantaneous two-photon absorption, which is dependent only on the pump pulse width.
+The carrier density region where chirp dependence similar to that shown in Fig. 2 was observed almost agrees with that where the pump-probe signal shows negative carrierdensity dependence.
+In this carrier density region, a pump-dump process occurs for negatively chirped pump, which leads to more uniform distribution of carriers.
+Decrease of signal intensity at $\phi_2 = 0$ suggests that there is a contribution from instantaneous two-photon absorption, which is dependent only on the pump pulse